googledatalab/notebooks/README.md

-# notebooks
+# Google Cloud DataLab

-Google Cloud Datalab samples and documentation
+Datalab is deprecated.
+[Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench) provides a notebook-based environment that offers capabilities beyond Datalab.
+We recommend that you use Vertex AI Workbench for new projects and [migrate your Datalab notebooks to Vertex AI Workbench](https://cloud.google.com/datalab/docs/resources/troubleshooting#migrate).
+For more information, see [Deprecation information](https://cloud.google.com/datalab/docs/resources/deprecation).
+To get help migrating Datalab projects to Vertex AI Workbench see [Get help](https://cloud.google.com/datalab/docs/resources/support#get-help).